NethServer/docs/administrator-manual/en/installation.rst

 At the end of the installation process you will be asked to reboot the machine.
-Be sure to remove the CD or USB support before restarting.
+Be sure to remove the installation media before restarting.

 Unattended mode